Professor of Computer Engineering

 contact me by e-mail.

-- Serena Spinoso (PhD student)
+- Serena Spinoso (Post-doc)

-The deadline for PhD applications is normally in Spring time.
 If interested in a PhD

 position, please contact me earlier.